wnchan/tp/docs/UserGuide.md

 #### Format: `filter SLOT [MORE SLOTS]…​`

 * The slots must be 2-digit numbers between `01` and `22` inclusive.
-* Tutorials are only accepted as 2-digits, ie. `3` is not a valid tutorial, but `03` is.
+* Tutorials are only accepted as 2-digits, i.e. `3` is not a valid tutorial, but `03` is.
 * The order of the slots does not matter. e.g. `08 15` will match `15 08`.
 * Only the tutorial is searched.
 * Students matching at least one tutorial slot will be returned (i.e. `OR` search). e.g. `03 12` will return `03 16`, `04 12`.